Kaon Photoproduction and the $\Lambda$ Decay Parameter $\alpha_-$: Determination of from Kaon Photoproduction data

 For each kinematic point $i$, we obtain

 where ${\mathfrak O}_i=\cup_{j=1}^7 {\cal O}_{j,i}$ symbolizes the data set at point $i$.
-As there is no closed form for these distributions they can be estimated by sampling: For fixed $a,l,c$, the Fierz values $f_{i,k}^{(1,2)}$ are calculated from random sample $k$ of the ${\cal O}_{j,i}$ and then binned around $\Delta f_i$ and $0$, respectively. \item We found that the non-linearities of the problem are small for this particular case as discussed in the Supplemental Material~\cite{supplemental}.
-One can, therefore, partially linearize the problem and construct a Gaussian likelihood for each kinematic point $i$,
+Here, $\Delta f_i\neq 1$ is the $a,\,l,\,c$-dependent expectation value for $f_i^{(1)}$ that corresponds to the best fulfillment of the first Fierz identity (see Supplemental Material~\cite{supplemental} for an explicit expression).
+As there is no closed form for the distributions of the Fierz values, they can be estimated by sampling: For fixed $a,l,c$, Fierz values $f_{i}^{(1,2)}$ are calculated from random samples of the observables ${\cal O}_{j,i}$.
+Then, those $f_{i}^{(1,2)}$ that are located in a small region around $\Delta f_i$ and $0$ are counted, for Fierz identity 1 and 2, respectively.
+This procedure is repeated in a scan of the whole $a,\,l,\,c$ space. \item \emph{A Gaussian likelihood can be used for each point $i$.} We found that the non-linearities of the problem are small for this particular case as discussed in the Supplemental Material~\cite{supplemental}, which allows us to approximate

-where the $f^{(1,2)}$ are calculated according to Eqs.~(\ref{eq:fierzval},\ref{eq:fierzval2}) with the ${\cal O}_j$ replaced by their means $\mu_j$ (i.e.\,the measured values reported in the literature) and expressions for $\sigma_{{\cal F}^{(1,2)}}$ given in the Supplemental Material~\cite{supplemental}.
-This probability is thus an expression of how far away from the Fierz constraints the combination of the ${\cal O}_j$ is. \end{enumerate}
+where the $\mu_{f_i^{(1,2)}}$ equal the right-hand sides of Eqs.~(\ref{eq:fierzval},\ref{eq:fierzval2}) with the ${\cal O}_{j,i}$ replaced by their means $\mu_{j,i}$ (i.e.\,the measured central values reported in the literature), and expressions for $\sigma_{{\cal F}_i^{(1,2)}}$ given in the Supplemental Material~\cite{supplemental}.
+This probability is thus an expression of how far away from the Fierz constraints the combination of the observables $j$ at kinematic point $i$ is. \end{enumerate}

 As data for different energies and scattering angles are independent, the combined likelihood can be written as the product